Baker Street Babes

 Baker Street Babes is an-all female Sherlockian group who host the web's first all-female Sherlock Holmes podcast.
 There are eleven members of the group, including Edgar Award-nominated author Lyndsay Faye, a collective devoid of a president or a leader.
-They consider themselves "a bridge between older Sherlockians and young, tech-savvy enthusiasts" and they have been described as being "at the center of online Sherlock fandom."
+They consider themselves "a bridge between older Sherlockians and young, tech-savvy enthusiasts", and they have been described as being "at the center of online Sherlock fandom".

-The various members of the group generate a podcast, blog, and Tumblr.
+The various members of the group are active in podcasting, blogging, and Tumblr.

 Podcast

 The podcast began in May 2011 and initially consisted of Kristina Manente, Ardy from Germany and Katherine from England.
 The group has since added eight other members from various locations around the world including United States and France.

 There have been 85 episodes as of the end of 2018 covering various aspects of Sherlockiana and Sherlock fandom including interviews with New York Times bestselling author Laurie R. King, actress Lara Pulver who plays Irene Adler on the BBC's Sherlock, and actress Amanda Abbington who plays Mary Morstan on Sherlock.

 They were finalists for a podcaster award at the 6th Annual Shorty Awards in 2014.